What Crazy Ex-Girlfriend’s Depiction of Mental Illness Means to Me

 If I were born 50 years ago, it would be near impossible for me to find the care, both psychiatric and personal, to survive.
 Even in just my lifetime, apparatuses that are used to treat mental illness have changed dramatically, from the medication available to the length of someone’s stay in a psychiatric ward.
 But I worry what hasn’t changed is the language we use to culturally shape this experience.
 Mental illness, particularly for black and brown people, whose communities have yet to create an empathetic vocabulary to discuss this issue, can feel like a dark mark that can’t be hidden or scrubbed away no matter how hard you try.
 Film and television reflect and shape this cruel history.
 Madwomen are rarely depicted as beleaguered geniuses or the heroes of their own stories, but often its victims and villains.
 Sometimes their struggles in films, like the gratingly simplistic The Three Faces of Eve, or sexual thrillers from the early 1990s, like Fatal Attraction, seem to suggest that madness is a byproduct of womanhood itself.
 It isn’t that these characters have tragic ends that is the problem — it’s that they’re rarely afforded grace and interiority (the 1942 Bette Davis–led women’s picture, Now, Voyager, is a sterling example to the contrary).

 Perhaps it’s knowing this history that made me bristle at the musical dark comedy Crazy Ex-Girlfriend when it premiered in 2015.
 Crazy Ex-Girlfriend satirizes and finds humanity in the trope that gives it its title.
 The series follows Rebecca Brunch (played by co-creator and writer Rachel Bloom), a Harvard- and Yale-educated real-estate lawyer who rips apart her moneyed life in New York City to chase a boyfriend from her teen years, Josh Chan (Vincent Rodriguez III), to West Covina, California.
-The series, now in its third season, has always been a bauble of carefully spun candy, with a trace of bitter truths lurking under the surface.
+Now in its third season, it’s always been a bauble of carefully spun candy, with a trace of bitter truths lurking under the surface.
 It’s witty, well-acted, brazenly inventive, and a pleasure to watch.
 It has an elasticity few other shows come close to, let alone pull off with such regularity, in the way it melds cutting emotional truths with audacious musical numbers that reference everything from Gentlemen Prefer Blondes to 1980s hair-metal bands.
 But I was always left cold by it.
 It took until season three, which takes a gimlet-eyed approach to Rebecca’s mental-health concerns, for me to realize that my chilliness toward the series wasn’t a mark of any inauthenticity I witnessed in its narrative.
 In fact, it isn’t that I didn’t see much of my own journey with mental illness on Crazy Ex-Girlfriend; I saw too much of myself in the overachieving, myopic Rebecca Bunch.

 One of the greatest pleasures of the series is watching Rachel Bloom inhabit this character.
 She is at her best when she interrogates Rebecca’s mania, capturing the seductive quality of a manic episode.
 Its garish, bright intensity fools you into believing this is your best self as you dive headfirst into a series of self-destructive and often exhilarating behaviors.
 I can see myself in Rebecca’s relationship with mania, the vivacity of her daydreams, and her fraught relationship with her mother.